Narla Tata Rao

-Narla Tata Rao (4 September 1917 – 7 April 2007) was a prominent person in the power sector of India and a former chairman of the Andhra Pradesh State Electricity Board.
+Narla Tata Rao (8 March 1917 – 7 April 2007) was a prominent person in the power sector of India and a former chairman of the Andhra Pradesh State Electricity Board.

 Personal

-Tata Rao was born on 4 September 1917 in Kowtharam in Krishna district.
-After early education in Andhra, he graduated in engineering from Banares Hindu University in 1941 and obtained MS in power systems engineering from the Illinois Institute of Technology in Chicago, IL.
+Tata Rao was born on 8 March 1917 in Kavutaram near Gudlavalleru, in Krishna district to a Telugu-speaking Kamma family.
+After early education in Andhra, he graduated in engineering from Banaras Hindu University in 1941 and obtained an MS in power systems engineering from the Illinois Institute of Technology in Chicago, IL.

 Tata Rao built the Madhya Pradesh State Electricity Board from scratch in 1958.
 The late K.L.
 Rao appointed him as Member (Thermal) of the Central Water and Power Commission (CWPC) in 1972.
-However, Jalagam Vengala Rao spared no efforts to get Tata Rao to the State in August 1974.
+However, Jalagam Vengala Rao spared no efforts to get Tata Rao to the state in August 1974.
 Tata Rao became synonymous with the energy sector in Andhra Pradesh.
-He increased the installed capacity of the State grid five-fold by conceiving giant generation projects like Vijayawada Thermal Station, Nagarjunasagar, Srisailam and Lower Sileru.
+He increased the installed capacity of the state grid five-fold by conceiving giant generation projects like Vijayawada Thermal Station, Nagarjunasagar, Srisailam and Lower Sileru.

-He formed a strong base for the State's electricity sector, which is now considered one of the best in the country.
-He won several awards at national and international levels, including Padma Shri(1983).
+He formed a strong base for the state's electricity sector, which is now considered one of the best in the country.
+He won several awards at national and international levels, including the Padma Shri (1983).